What is a Trademark?

 and distinguishes the source of a service rather

-of marks.
+than a product.
 Normally, a mark for goods appears

 on the product or on its packaging, while a